 Cost: Starting at 35JD (50USD)

-The most popular option is to take a tour from Amman to Petra, such as this daytrip.
+The most popular option is to take a tour from Amman to Petra.
 I personally don’t think one day is enough to appreciate all that Petra has to offer.
 The other downside is that you won’t arrive at Petra until late morning when it is crowded (and hot).
 There are many tours that also include a visit to nearby Wadi Rum.
 I am not a fan of organized tours so tend to avoid these unless I find a great deal on a small group tour.

 The most inexpensive option is to take a public minibus from Amman.
 These run between 9am and 4pm, but are not on a schedule.
 They depart whenever the entire bus is full, so be prepared to be flexible.
 Buses leave Amman from Mujamaaa Janobi station beginning at 9am until 4pm.
 Return buses from Wadi Musa (Petra) to Amman run from 6am to 1pm.
 Tickets are usually purchased on the bus.